bitnami/containers/bitnami/postgresql/README.md

 #### Synchronous commits

-By default, the slaves instances are configued with asynchronous replication.
+By default, the slave instances are configured with asynchronous replication.
 In order to guarantee more data stability (at the cost of some performance), it is possible to set synchronous commits (i.e. a transaction commit will not return success to the client until it has been written in a set of replicas) using the following environment variables.

 * `POSTGRESQL_SYNCHRONOUS_COMMIT_MODE`: Establishes the type of synchronous commit.
 The available options are: `on`, `remote_apply`, `remote_write`, `local` and `off`.
 The default value is `on`.
 For more information, check the [official PostgreSQL documentation](https://www.postgresql.org/docs/9.6/runtime-config-wal.html#GUC-SYNCHRONOUS-COMMIT).
 * `POSTGRESQL_NUM_SYNCHRONOUS_REPLICAS`: Establishes the number of replicas that will enable synchronous replication.
 This number must not be above the number of slaves that you configure in the cluster.